irshu355/Android-for-ASPNET-Developers/README.md

->Before we startl, I have created **2 branches**. `master` branch has the codes that we cover for this tutorial, `full_implementation` covers the exercises i provided at the end of the tutorial.
+>Before we start, I've created **2 branches**. `master` has the codes that we cover for this tutorial, `full_implementation` covers the exercises i provided at the end of the tutorial.
 So if you have any diffiulty while going through the excercises, switch to 'full_implementation` and refer the code.